Prince Andrew Is a Sweaty Nonce: History

 A video for the song was to be released on Kunt's YouTube channel on 20 May, but on 19 May the channel was taken down before he was able to post it.
 Within half-an-hour he appealed, but this was turned down.
 Kunt criticised the channel's removal saying it was "most unusual" for it to be taken down the day before the video's debut.
 He also said it was annoying that unlike "Boris Johnson Is a Fucking Cunt", which was not played on radio due to the swearing, "Prince Andrew Is a Sweaty Nonce" has no swearing, and the only explicit content is at the end when a man playing Prince Andrew has his naked buttocks censored by a PizzaExpress logo (though with the words "Pizza Express" replaced by "Sweaty Nonce").
 He thus encouraged his followers to download the video from the song's website princeandrew.info and post it on as many YouTube channels as possible.

-The song peaked at No. 1 on the UK iTunes charts on 2 June 2022, with another version of the song peaking at #7 on the same day.
-The song also achieved #74 on the Worldwide iTunes charts.
-At 4:06 PM, the song achieved No. 1 on the Amazon Charts for Music.
-On 2 June 2022, the song reached #3 on the Trending Page of YouTube Music.
-Kunt attacked media outlets for not playing the song, complaining about being denied freedom of speech.

 Promotion

 To promote the song, Kunt hosted a flash mob on 29 May at the Woking PizzaExpress.
 The band also put out a video of the "Randy Andy's Memory Loss Remix" via the website Chortle, which uses footage from the Newsnight interview.
 In the mid-week Singles Chart update on 30 May, "Prince Andrew Is a Sweaty Nonce" reached No. 36.

-The song's cover image shows a drawing of a smiling and sweating Prince Andrew, underneath bunting made from Union Jack pennants, with one section replaced with a slice of pizza.
-The prince also holds a slice of pizza.
+The song's cover image shows Prince Andrew, holding a slice of pizza while smiling and sweating profusely.
+He stands underneath a string of bunting made from Union Jack pennants, with one section replaced with a slice of pizza.

 Reception

-Before the song was released, Andy Malt at Complete Music Update compared the song to "God Save the Queen", saying that The Kunts make the Sex Pistols track "seem a bit twee".
+Before the song was released, Andy Malt at Complete Music Update compared the song to "God Save the Queen", saying that the Kunts make the Sex Pistols track "seem a bit twee".

 On 31 May 2022, the Official Charts Twitter account announced it was one of the 'highest trending' songs in the UK.
 In June 2022, at the Glastonbury Festival, graffiti of the words 'Prince Andrew Is a Sweaty Nonce' appeared.
 Kunt responded to the news saying that it was: "Nice to see the good folk at Glastonbury are ready to welcome Prince Andrew back into public life."

+On 6 April 2023, the Kunts announced they would be releasing a follow-up song under the new name the Krown Jewels.
+The song, "Scrap the Monarchy", was released on 5 May 2023, the day before the coronation of Charles III and Camilla.